-In this work, we perform two types of modifications on the known Otto cycle using a generalized measurement channel similar to the one introduced in \cite{Behzadi}, as an additional stroke.
-As is well-known in the known Otto cycle, a quantum system, particularly a two-level one considered as cooling medium (CM), undergoes two isochoric strokes and two adiabatic ones.
-The modifications on the Otto cycle refrigerator are obtained whenever the measurement-based stroke is exploited before (first type) and after (second type) the full thermalization of two-level system with the cold thermal reservoir.
+In this work, we perform two types of modifications on the familiar Otto cycle using a generalized measurement channel similar to the one introduced in \cite{Behzadi}, as an additional stroke.
+As is well-known in the Otto cycle, a quantum system, particularly a two-level one considered as cooling medium (CM), undergoes two isochoric and two adiabatic strokes.
+The modifications on the Otto cycle refrigerator are obtained whenever the measurement-based stroke is exploited before (first type) and after (second type) the full thermalization of the CM by the cold thermal reservoir.
 The first type modification leads to a refrigerator whose coefficient of performance (COP) increases in terms of measurement strength parameter beyond the case related to the Otto cycle refrigerator, which is a genuine quantum effect.
-In fact, for a given value of external work, the COP of modified Otto cycle refrigerator goes beyond the Otto cycle one depending on the intensity of measurement-based stroke.
-The second type modification interestingly leads to another type of quantum autonomous refrigerator which by itself have been subject of researches in last years [18-29].
-In general, a refrigerator is autonomous in the sense that it does not require any external sources of work for cooling.
-The process which we are encountered in the obtained refrigerator by the second modification, is a quantum effect because the required work for the refrigeration is supplied by the extracted work from a three-stroke quantum engine induced by the measurement-based stroke in the modified Otto cycle.
-It is interesting to note that the efficiency of measurement-induced quantum engine is the same as of an Otto cycle engine such that all of its three strokes depend directly on the measurement strength parameter.
+In fact, for a given value of external work, the COP for modified Otto cycle refrigerator goes beyond the familiar Otto cycle one depending on the intensity of measurement-based stroke.